department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi.md

 ### Can I get more life insurance coverage if I need it?

 If you carry the basic S-DVI coverage and become totally disabled and unable to work, you can apply to get up to $30,000 more in coverage.
-This is called Supplemental S-DVI coverage.
+This is called supplemental S-DVI coverage.

 You may be able to get $30,000 of supplemental coverage if you qualify for a premiums waiver, and you meet both of the requirements listed below.